umutcanaltin/fpgai_compiler/docs/FPGAI_PROJECT_STATUS.md

 - Vivado bridge generation is separate from the main compile command.
 - Bitstream, HWH, and XSA files are only reported as present when actual files exist.
 - Physical-board runtime benchmarking is not the default public workflow.
-- Training-code generation exists, but full numerical training convergence remains a validation area.
+- Training-code generation and single-step reference reporting exist; multi-step convergence and physical-board training remain validation areas.

 ## Important current artifacts